-However, when we are asked what is the best mattress for back and neck pain, we have two standout contenders that we recommend; memory foam mattresses and orthopaedic mattresses.
-We’ll take a quick look at the difference between the two mattress types and try to figure out which is the better back support mattress?
+In all honesty, it can vary from person to person, however, when we are asked what is the best mattress for back and neck pain, we have two standout contenders that we recommend; memory foam mattresses and orthopaedic mattresses.
+We’ll take a quick look at the difference between the two mattress types and try to figure out which is the better back support mattress.

 Memory Foam Mattress

 When pressure is applied directly to a memory foam mattress it morphs to the contours of your body, and when the pressure is removed, the mattress bounces back to its original state.